discord-tickets/docs/docs/configuration/general.md

 When provided, tickets that are inactive for this amount of time will be marked as stale.
 This sends a message warning participants to resume the conversation.

-This option can be paired with the [*Auto close after*](#auto-close-after) option to automatically close tickets after a period of inactivity.
+This option can be paired with the [*Auto close after*](#auto-close-after){ data-preview } option to automatically close tickets after a period of inactivity.

 Must be an [ms](https://github.com/vercel/ms#readme)-parsable format (`15m`, `1h`, `1 day`, etc).